rems-project/lem/doc/own_lem_files.md

 ## Renaming
 The naming conventions of our backends differ.
-Therefore, it might be benefitial to use different names depending on the backend.
+Therefore, it might be beneficial to use different names depending on the backend.
 Renaming can also be used to avoid name clashes with existing backend functions or just to avoid confusion when similar names already are used for the backend.
 For example, there is already a HOL4 function `symmetric`.
 To avoid confusion with the Lem function `isSymmetric` the Lem one can easily be renamed:

     declare {hol} rename function isSymmetric = lem_is_symmetric